mpi4py/mpi4py-fft/docs/source/global.rst

 machine.
 If, however, you have access to a distributed architecture, you can split the array up and share it between, e.g., four CPUs (most supercomputers have either 2 or 4 GB of memory per CPU), which will only need to hold 2 GBs of the global array each.
+Moreover, many algorithms with varying degrees of locality can take advantage of the distributed nature of the array to compute local array pieces concurrently, effectively exploiting multiple processor resources.

 There are several ways of distributing a large multidimensional array.
 Two such distributions for our three-dimensional global array